naftali100/dotfiles/README.md

 ## my dotfiles

-i  use gnu stow to symlink the files to home folder.
+I  use [gnu stow](https://www.gnu.org/software/stow/) to symlink the files to home folder.

 to use this repo, clone it and run this commands